 The laws against cruelty to children that were enacted in the United States after 1875, at which time the New York Society for the Prevention of Cruelty to Animals demonstrated that it was possible to prosecute parents for the abuse of children under laws against cruelty to animals.
 Sociology of Children is about children's nature, needs, interests, values, morals, and capabilities.

-An examination of the changing social circumstances of contemporary children's lives, social class differences in childrens life experiences, traditional and emerging perspectives on childhood socialization, recent research on gender and racial socialization of children, methodological issues involved in studying children and peer cultures created by children.
+An examination of the changing social circumstances of contemporary children's lives, social class differences in childrens life experiences, traditional and emerging perspectives on childhood socialization, recent research on gender and women and racial socialization of children, methodology issues involved in studying children and peer cultures created by children.

 Excerpt: The real question is whether it is still normal for a schoolchild to live for years amid irrational terrors and lunatic misunderstandings.
 And here one is up against the very great difficulty of knowing what a child really feels and thinks.
 A child which appears reasonably happy may actually be suffering horrors which it cannot or will not reveal.
 It lives in a sort of alien under-water world which we can only penetrate by memory or divination.
 Our chief clue is the fact that we were once children ourselves, and many people appear to forget the atmosphere of their own childhood almost entirely.

 The Sociology of Children, Childhood and

 Madeleine Leonard, Queen's University Belfast, UK.